3. Gate-level Modeling

 Tasks

 1. Implement the circuit shown in Fig. 3.5.1 in SystemVerilog using gate-level primitives.
-Use the file name module_with_delays.sv for your implementation.
+Save as module_with_delays.sv.
 Add delays to your circuit.